joelkennerley/ufc-winner-classification/README.md

 ## Issues and future improvements
 - The data used is limited to data provided on ufcstats.com
 - elo system isnt very effective as ufc fights happen far less frequently than other sports

-## Running the program
-- Clone the repo into your ide
-- run pip install -r requirements.txt
-- run app.py and open something like {http://127.0.0.1:5000} in your browser.
-This may take a minute to load.